Frytz/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach calls the function once for each element in array. .map creates a new array with the results of the function for every element.

 2. What is the difference between a function and a method?

+ Functions are objects.
+Methods are function nested within a function.

 3. What is closure?

+A closure is a scope that allows you to return nested fuctions outside of the function.

 4. Describe the four rules of the 'this' keyword.

+ 1. Global Binding: "this" will be global object.

+ 2. Implicit Binding: Function called by preceeding dot. the object before dot is "this".

+ 3. New Binding: when using constructor functions "this" will be the specific instance of the object.

+ 4. Explicit Binding: when call, applu, or bind is used "this" is defined.

 5. Why do we need super() in an extended class?
+Calls the superclass or parent objects.

 ## Project Set up